-To describe Frank-Condon blockade, we introduce a parameter $\xi_0=(\phi_0/\phi_c)^2$.
+To describe Franck-Condon blockade, we introduce a parameter $\xi_0=(\phi_0/\phi_c)^2$.
 If $\xi_0~ \gg~1$, the lowest-level wave functions with opposite spin are disjoint.
 Their overlap is exponentially small in $\xi_0$, since it is the integral of a product of two Gaussian wave functions of width $\sim \phi_c$ at a distance $\sim \phi_0$, see Fig.~\ref{fig:setup}.
 We call regime $\xi_0\gg 1$ ``the strong coupling regime'', referring to the strength of coupling between the spin and the supercurrent.
 To achieve the strong coupling regime it is sufficient to fulfill two conditions: (i) $\omega_p\gg E_c$ such that the circuit is in the transmon regime~\cite{koch2007} with small zero-point phase fluctuations ($\phi_c\ll 1$), (ii) $E_\textrm{so}\gtrsim E_0$ such that the separation between potential minima for opposite spin is large ($\phi_0 \sim 1$).

-Assume now that the Andreev spin is coupled to a vector field $\vec{J}$, i.e., we add an extra term $H_J = \vec{J}\cdot\vec{\sigma}$ to the Hamiltonian in Eq.~\eqref{eq:toymodel}.
+Assume now that the Andreev spin is coupled to a vector field $\vec{J}$.
 This vector field can describe either an intentionally applied magnetic field or the uncontrolled noise stemming from the environment of the spin.
-To demonstrate the essence of the Frank-Condon blockade, we can momentarily leave the origin of $\vec{J}$ unspecified.
-If we project $H_J$ onto the $k=0$ subspace, we obtain the effective Hamiltonian:
+To demonstrate the essence of the Franck-Condon blockade, we can momentarily leave the origin of $\vec{J}$ unspecified.